Become an Extension Master Gardener Volunteer!

-Join a network of passionate gardeners across the state who are dedicated to learning and sharing research-based information, enhancing their communities through horticulture, and connecting people with the benefits of gardening through education and outreach.
-Become an Extension Master Gardener℠ volunteer!
+Join a network of passionate community members across the state dedicated to learning and sharing research-based information, enhancing their communities through volunteer service, and connecting people with the benefits of gardening through education and outreach.
+Become an NC State Extension Master Gardener℠ volunteer!

 Contact your N.C.
 Cooperative Extension county center to learn more about your local program, including how to apply, volunteer opportunities, and when the next training course will be offered.
 Statewide, all Master Gardener volunteers complete the following steps to join the program:

 Submit An Application

 Becoming an Extension Master Gardener volunteer begins with applying and being accepted into the program in your county.
 You may apply to an EMG program in another county, but first preference is given to residents of the county in which the training is offered.

 Contact the Extension horticulture agent at your local N.C.
 Cooperative Extension county center for an application form, application deadline, and schedule of future training.